 Yarn: Knit Picks Brava Worsted (Worsted Weight #4)

 Brian the Brachiosaurus is a friendly herbivore dinosaur with blue skin and yellow spots.
 The imaginative color scheme is sure to make kids smile, don’t you think?
-It’s one of our free crochet dinosaur patterns that is crocheted in the ragdoll style.
+It’s one of our dinosaur crochet patterns that is crocheted in the ragdoll style.
 The pattern is worked flat in two pieces (front and back) and then joined together with a bit of stuffing in between.

 Designer: Spin a Yarn Crochet